fireundubh/playwithfire/skyrim/master-of-disguise.md

 # Requirements

-* Skyrim Special Edition
-* Unofficial Skyrim Special Edition Patch
+* Skyrim Special Edition v1.5.39
 * SkyUI and SKSE (only for SkyUI MCM support)

 # Avoiding Detection